pommes-public/pommesinvest/README.md

 | Joachim Müller-Kirchenbauer | support & conceptualization<br>early-stage conceptualization, funding | supporter (university professor) |

-*Note: Not every single contribution is reflected in the current version of `pommesdispatch`.
+*Note: Not every single contribution is reflected in the current version of `pommesinvest`.
 This is especially true for those marked as early-stage contributions that may have been extended, altered or sometimes discarded.
 Nonetheless, all people listed have made valuable contributions.
 The ones discarded might be re-integrated at some point in time.
-Dedicated contributions to `pommesdata` and `pommesinvest` are not included in the list, but listed individually for these projects.*
+Dedicated contributions to `pommesdata` and `pommesdispatch` are not included in the list, but listed individually for these projects.*

 ## Citing
-A publication using and introducing `pommesdispatch` is currently in preparation.

-If you are using `pommesdispatch` for your own analyses, we recommend citing as:<br>
+If you are using `pommesinvest` for your own analyses, we recommend citing as:<br>
-*Kochems, J.; Werner, Y.; Giehl, J.; Grosse, B. et al. (2021): pommesdispatch.
-A bottom-up fundamental power market model for the German electricity sector. https://github.com/pommes-public/pommesdispatch, accessed YYYY-MM-DD.*
+*Kochems, J.; Werner, Y.; Giehl, J.; Grosse, B. et al. (2021): pommesinvest.
+A bottom-up fundamental power market model for the German electricity sector. https://github.com/pommes-public/pommesinvest, accessed YYYY-MM-DD.*

 We furthermore recommend naming the version tag or the commit hash used for the sake of transparency and reproducibility.